alejandrodevs/rails_blog/README.md

 ## Adding sidebar views

-Add all the sidebar views that you want to show in your app/views/rails_blog/sidebar folder and configure them in the rails_blog.rb initialize file.
+Add in your app/views/rails_blog/sidebar folder the sidebar views that you want to show and configure them in the rails_blog.rb initializer file.
 Example...

-Add the _example.html.erb partial view in your app/views/rails_blog/sidebar folder:

-    <h1>This is a sidebar view example</h1>

-Include your new sidebar view in the rails_blog initializer file:
+Add the '_example.html.erb' partial view in your app/views/rails_blog/sidebar folder and include the sidebar view in the rails_blog initializer file:

 ```ruby
 config.siderbar_widgets.add :example, order: 4  # <= Add your new sidebar view.